linked-db/linked-ql/README.md

 #### `linkedql refresh`

-*Refresh local schema file.* Linked QL regenerates the schema from current DB structure for each database it has managed and refreshes local copy.
+*Refresh local schema file.* Linked QL regenerates the schema from current DB structure for each database it has managed; refreshes local copy.

 <details><summary>🐹 Usage:</summary>